Health Care Benefits After Separating from the Military

 Unfortunately, as we said before, you can’t always take your military health care benefits with you when you leave the military.
 There are a few exceptions to this, including military retirees, those who qualify for the Transitional Assistance Management Program (TAMP), and some veterans with service-connected disabilities.

-In the first two examples, your family will also continue to be covered by the military health care system (Tricare).
-Those who qualify for medical coverage due to a disability may be eligible for Tricare or VA medical care, depending on their specific condition and how their separation was coded.
-This is something that will be determined when you separate (Here is the Tricare page that discusses injuries on active duty).
-In some instances, the coverage will include the veteran and family members, and in other cases, it may only cover the veteran.
+In the first two examples, your family will also continue to be covered by the military health care system (TRICARE).
+Those who qualify for medical coverage due to a disability may be eligible for TRICARE or VA medical care, depending on their specific condition and how their separation was coded.
+This will be determined when you separate (here is the TRICARE page that discusses injuries on active duty).
+In some instances, the coverage will include the veteran and family members; in other cases, it may cover only the veteran.
 We will include more specific information for each program in the following paragraphs.

-Veterans not eligible for military medical coverage: If you don’t meet the above eligibility qualifications for taking your Tricare benefits with you, then you will be required to find your own health care.
+Veterans not eligible for military medical coverage: If you don’t meet the above eligibility qualifications for taking your TRICARE benefits with you, then you will be required to find your own health care.
 This will apply to the vast majority of veterans who didn’t remain in the military long enough to reach retirement.
-We will cover a few other options for finding affordable health care coverage in this article.
+In this article, we will cover a few other options for finding affordable health care coverage.
 These tips can help you find the best places to get medical benefits to make sure your family is covered.

 Military Retiree Health Care Options